opper-ai/hackathon/README.md

 ## Joining In
 This hackathon is an on site hackathon.
 We do offer online hackathons as well, be on the lookout for these.

-### RSVP to the event
-This is an invite only event, and if you receive this information you are invited - please RSVP Yes / No so that we can plan accordingly.

 ### Before the hackathon
 Please make sure you have created your Opper account, logged in and followed the instructions to generate your first call.
 You might want to get an Opper SDK as well (Python pip install opperai / Typescript npm install opperai).
 This will ensure that everything works smoothly when we begin the hackathon.